 We continue to serve new and existing clients and meet by way of telephone, email or video conference.
 COVID-19 Update.
 Click Here

-Mental health is just as important as physical health, but it remains an “invisible” illness or disability that is difficult to prove, let alone claim insurance benefits, compensation, and justice for.
+“Invisible” illnesses and disabilities are difficult to prove, let alone claim insurance benefits, compensation, and justice for.
 But that ends here.

 Whether your disability claim has been denied or the responsible party is yet to be brought to justice, Zayouna Law Firm can help you claim damages for your suffering.
 It may be impossible to put a price on trauma.
 A mental anguish claim allows you to recover compensation to focus on your well-being and ease the emotional and financial burden of psychological distress.

 A legal claim allows you to illustrate psychological and mental distress and make this “invisible” disability visible.
-The compensation you are awarded can go towards lost wages, therapies, and other costs of mental illness or trauma and relieve the burden of workplace absences and gaps in productivity.
+The compensation you are awarded can go towards lost wages, therapies, and other costs of mental illness or trauma

 Have you recently been in an accident, suffered the loss of a loved one, or learned of a family member’s ordeal with abuse and trauma?
 These life-altering events can take a toll on you and your well-being.